These inspiring and thought-provoking quotes from A River Runs Through It will have you reflecting on life.

 It was also nominated for Best Music, Original Score, and Best Adapted Screenplay.

-It also grossed over $66 million dollars.
+It also grossed over $66 million dollars and received positive reviews from critics.

 Keep reading these A River Runs Through It quotes to learn some interesting movie tidbits, like which poem was quoted in the film